-There are some practices that maybe couldn’t afford at the very beginning to completely compensate a physician.
-And so, the hospital may have a need for that specialty in the area, but they don’t want to employ that physician themselves.
-So, what they’ll do is they’ll tell the practice, alright, if you bring in this physician in this specialty, we will cover their first-year expenses in addition to some bonuses.
-And in the recruitment agreement, it may state, alright, we’re going to give you the physician a signing bonus, we’re going to help with relocation assistance, and then we’re going to cover a certain amount of their compensation for the entire first year.
-Let’s just say, you’ve got a primary care physician and they’re making 200,000 a year.
-The hospital would essentially say, alright, we’re going to supplement 200,000 for that first year.
+Some practices couldn’t afford to compensate a physician at the very beginning completely.
+And so, the hospital may need that specialty in the area, but they don’t want to employ that physician themselves.
+They might say, if you bring in this physician in this specialty, we’ll cover their first-year expenses plus some bonuses.
+In the recruitment agreement, it may state, “We’re going to give you a signing bonus.
+We’ll be helping with relocation assistance, and then cover a certain amount of compensation for the entire first year.”
+Let’s say you’ve got a primary care physician, and they’re making 200,000 a year.
+The hospital would say, alright, we’re going to supplement 200,000 for that first year.

 And then they’ll offset that by whatever the physician brings in.
-They’ll also cover the practice’s expenses as well.
-And then at the end of that year period, there’s going to be an outstanding amount of money.
+They’ll cover the practice’s expenses as well.
+And then at the end of that year, there will be an outstanding amount of money.

 And that amount is going to be kind of thought of like a forgivable loan.
-And as long as the physician stays within that geographic area of the hospital, there should be zip codes attached to the physician recruiting agreement that just says, as long as the physician stays within these zip codes, we will continue to forgive the loan.
-For compensation, there’ll usually be a one-year income guarantee period, and then there’ll be a forgiveness period after the fact.
+And as long as the physician stays within that geographic area of the hospital.
+The recruiting agreement will say, as long as you stay within these zip codes, we’ll continue to forgive the loan.
+There’ll usually be a one-year income guarantee period for compensation, and then there’ll be a forgiveness period after the fact.
 Usually, it’s three to four years.

-How they normally would do it is they’ll take that amount.
-Let’s just say in this scenario, the total amount with signing bonuses, relocation assistance, base salary, and practice expenses is 300,000, and it’s a three-year forgiveness period.
-They’ll say, alright, for every month that you’re here, 1/36 of that 300,000 is forgiven.
-If you stay in the area practicing for three years, at the end of the three years, that amount is completely forgiven.
-You do not owe us anything and then you’re free to move on and do what you want.
+How they usually would do it is they’ll take that amount.
+In this scenario, the total amount with signing bonuses, relocation assistance, base salary, and practice expenses is 300,000.
+And it’s a three-year forgiveness period.
+They’ll say, alright, for every month you’re here, we’ll forgive 1/36 of that 300,000.
+If you stay in the area practicing for three years, we’ll forgive that amount at the end of that period.
+You do not owe us anything.
+Then you’re free to move on and do what you want.